U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Congress recognized the responsibility of visitors to contribute a greater portion of this funding when it first established broad fee authority over forty years ago.
 Today, recreation fee authority is authorized by the Federal Lands Recreation Enhancement Act (REA; Public Law 108-447) of 2004 .
 The rationale behind the authority is that those who use specific services and facilities should pay for a larger portion of the costs, rather than require taxpayers who never use the amenities to assume the entire cost.

-REA grants recreation fee authority to the Bureau of Land Management, the U.S. Forest Service, the National Park Service, and the U.S. Fish and Wildlife Service, to maintain and improve the quality of visitor amenities and services.
+REA grants recreation fee authority to the Bureau of Land Management, the U.S. Forest Service, the National Park Service, the Bureau of Reclamation and the U.S. Fish and Wildlife Service, to maintain and improve the quality of visitor amenities and services.
 REA authorizes the following fee categories:

 The collection of recreation fees also supports the Department of the Interior’s 2007-2012 Strategic Plan Performance Goal “to provide for and receive fair value in recreation”and conforms with the BLM's “Priorities for Recreation and Visitor Services” strategic plan.
 BLM recreation fee programs support the protection of natural resources, provide for public health and safety, facilitate access to the public lands, and enhance visitor amenities and services.